siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereBPM/usage.md

 * Hover over the row for the resource group, click **Actions**, and then select **Add agent**.
 5. Create components for the resources.
 Create a component for each resource to deploy.
 In this case, create two components, one for the Process Center resource and one for the Process Server resource.
 6. Create the deployment process for each component.
 The Process Center component process must be of the **Operational (without version)** type.
 The Process Server component process must be of the **Deployment** type.
-7. Include the **Generate offline package** step from this plug-in and the **Create Version** step from the IBM UrbanCode DeployVersions plug-in in the Process Center component process.
+7. Include the **Generate offline package** step from this plug-in and the **Create Version** step from the IBM DevOps DeployVersions plug-in in the Process Center component process.
 The **Create Version** step uploads the generated offline process package as a new version to the component created for the Process Server.
 8. Include the **Deploy offline package** step from this plug-in in the Process Server component process.
 9. Add the components to the resources.
 * Navigate to the resource.